Qi-Z/hackernews-node/README.md

 #### Mutation

 #### Subscription
+This is the part where GraphQL really shines.
+It brings realtime functionality to your app

+Subscription is usually implemented with [WebSockets](https://en.wikipedia.org/wiki/WebSocket)

+Prisma has Subscription out-of-box.
+Inspect the generated schema, it has subscription.

+The subscription can fire these events:
+* A new node is created
+* A new node is updated
+* A new node is deleted

 ### Introspection
 http://graphql.org/learn/introspection/
 GraphQL provides a powerful introspection system which allows you to peek what schema is available etc.